andrewmilson/shifty-spritz/README.md

     npm install
     grunt

-The in Google Chrome head over to tools > extensions.
+Then in Google Chrome head over to tools > extensions.
 Click the button at the top that says "Load unpacked extension".
 Locate the build directory inside spritzify and press select.
 After that its just a matter of loading a webpage and holding the SHIFT key on some selected text and watching the magic appear in front of you.

 Please feel free to contribute to the project as 2 brains are better than one.